rubenk/pdns/README.md

 To compile a very clean version, use:

-    $ ./configure --with-modules="" --without-lua
+    $ ./configure --with-dynmodules="" --without-lua
     $ make
     # make install

-This generates a PowerDNS Authoritative Server binary with no modules built in.
+This generates a PowerDNS Authoritative Server binary with no modules compiled for runtime loading.

-When `./configure` is run without `--with-modules`, the bind and gmysql module are built-in by default and the pipe-backend is compiled for runtime loading.
+When `./configure` is run without `--with-dynmodules`, the bind, gmysql, random and pipe modules are compiled for runtime loading.

 To add multiple modules, try:

-    $ ./configure --with-modules="bind gmysql gpgsql"
+    $ ./configure --with-dynmodules="bind gmysql gpgsql"

 See http://doc.powerdns.com/compiling-powerdns.html for more details.